Magdeleine Vallieres

 Mags

 It led her to her first pro win in 2024, when she won the Trofeo Palma Femina in Mallorca.
+It later led her to her rainbow jersey, which she won at the world championships in Kigali.

 Growing up in Sherbrooke, Quebec, Magdeleine rode with her local club.
 She raced mountain bikes, cyclocross, and road bikes as a teenager.
 She also learned how to track stand and to this day cannot resist the urge to track stand when she waits at red lights.
-As much as she loved racing in Quebec, Magdeleine soon realized that if she wanted to continue to compete and grow as a rider, she needed to go to Europe.
-She earned a spot with the UCI’s World Cycling Center program where she spent two seasons soaking up every opportunity she encountered and then turned pro.
+As much as she loved racing in Québec, Magdeleine soon realized that if she wanted to continue to compete and grow as a rider, she needed to go to Europe.
+She earned a spot with the UCI’s World Cycling Center program where she spent two seasons soaking up every opportunity she encountered before she turned pro.

 Questions & Answers